jivaniv/CS330_Project_Ivaniv/README.md

 Language: Python

-This repository cosists of two files containing the code for this project, a memo for the professor, a PNG file for the FA state transition diagram, and this README file.
+This repository consists of two files containing the code for this project, a memo for the professor, a PNG file for the FA state transition diagram, and this README file.

 The first file Ivaniv_J_part1.py is the code for part 1 of the project.
 This code asks for user input so that the user can enter the access code one value